• Skip to main content

 I completely forgot about this recipe and need to make these more now.
 If you’re looking for a quick treat you can easily pull them out of the fridge and pop one in your mouth.
 It’s like eating a chocolate chip cookie but without the baking.

-If you like easy dessert recipes like this try No Bake Peanut Butter Chocolate Cookies, Frozen Key Lime Pie.
+If you like easy no bake dessert recipes like this Viral Brownie Balls, No Bake Peanut Butter Chocolate Cookies, or Frozen Key Lime Pie.

 Jump to: